battery image

 11.30V0%

-This contamination inside a lead acid battery is called “Sulfation”.
+This contamination inside a lead acid battery, has a direct result of a build-up of lead sulfate crystals is called “Sulfation”.
 Eventually, all the chemical energy contained within the electrolyte is converted into electrical energy.

 At some point the battery process stops as the battery can no longer deliver power to a load.
 The current drops to zero, and a potential difference no longer exists between the electrodes in the cells.